ddnexus/irt/README.markdown

 Notice that the execution of the web response is halted until you exit from the session.
 When you exit, the response process will be resumed, and the server will return to its normal behaviour.

-Note: The Server Sessions are known to work with WEBrick and Mongrel (using Rack)
+Note: The Server Sessions are known to work with WEBrick and Mongrel (using Rack).
+WEBrick might spit some error closing an Interactive Session, while it is ok with Binding Sessions.
+Mongrel works perfectly.

 ### Rails 3